USING IRONXL

 DataTables can be easily and quickly created to CSV files using IronXL.
 It helps write data into a new CSV file.

-How to Export Datatable to CSV in C#: Figure 8
+How to Export Datatable to CSV in C#, Figure 8: Add common namespaces Add common namespaces

 Excel files can be created using IronXL, which then transforms them into WorkBook objects.
-We can conduct a variety of operations on them after turning them into objects.
+Then conduct a variety of operations on them after turning them into objects.
 The sample code below will build an Excel file by converting a DataTable into an Excel worksheet.

 using IronXL;